Welcome Fellow Travelers – As You Know: Markers Matter

 First of all, thanks for your interest in joining us for personal reports from the CoreBrain Journal benches and trenches – from the pros to the streets.
 We appreciate your participation on several possible levels.
 Listen, share, comment, add to the conversations.

-Here I host straight talking audio reports on the many brain and biomedical observations that today improve mind care options.
+Here at CBJ I host straight talking audio reports on the many brain and biomedical observations that today improve mind care options with fresh maps and new markers.
 Then, take a moment to listen to my brief…

 Big Problem: Reality Overlooked

 In the first place, many now recognize the pervasive issues of treatment failure and imprecise thinking in contemporary, standard, mind science.
 In reality, in but one generation, we’ve moved beyond a standard of professional passivity, fantasy, dreams, and outright guesswork to include up-to-date, reality-based, data-driven maps with growing predictability.
 It’s time to move past silent acceptance of labels and guesswork to join forces and participate as advocates for change.

 At CoreBrain Journal we get Reality more right with global thought leaders involved in that process of informed improvements.

 Complexity requires both fresh data and balanced teamwork.
 The new formula: Data + Teamwork = Improved Mind Care.

 It’s important to note that today remarkable new biomedical technologies regularly identify clear markers for safe havens in our travels through the changes we all experience along life’s way.